langara/MyBlog/doc/dokkaJekyll/index.md

-Technical blog as a regular github repo with runnable code examples
+Technical notes as a regular github repo with runnable code examples

 ### Packages